WilliamBidle/Artifice/README.md

     print('current loss function:\n', nn.loss_func_label, ':', nn.loss_func, '\n')
     print('traing error:\n', nn.training_err, '\n')

-If there are no errors, then you have successfully installed Baby_TensorFlow!
+If there are no errors, then you have successfully installed ***Baby_TensorFlow***!
 The full list of functions, their usage, as well as some examples can be found within the ***Baby_Tensorflow.py*** file.
+For an instructive example of how to use the software, please check out the example below.

-### List of available activation functions:
+### List of available activation functions

 For a given value, $x$, different activation functions are definined by the following.